 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+The U.S. military, NASA, NOAA, and our top scientific institutions say pollution is causing our planet to get warmer.
 Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
 Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Oklahoma in the United States Congress have an important role in supporting efforts to solve the issue.
 Find your representatives and their positions on climate by using the form below.

 Find Your Voter District and Congress Representatives' Positions on ClimateEnter an address to find your House and Senate representatives.